KiLoBO/notanotherrabbithole/README.md

 **Welcome to my GitHub.
 This is a resouce I will be constantly evolving as I come across new things.**

-## Cyber Security Resources :rocket:
+# Cyber Security Resources :rocket:

+# PenTest Snippits
+Below are snippits of commands and such that I reference frequently

-## Personal Writeups/Scenarios
+# Personal Writeups/Scenarios :factory: